Privacy and Cookie Notice

 - IT and system administration service providers;

-- Service providers such as Virtual Assistants (VAs) and Marketing consultants who help us with administrative and marketing tasks such as sending out email newsletters, transcribing recorded calls, invoicing, etc.;
+- Service providers such as Virtual Assistants (VAs), freelance copywriters, designers and consultants who help us with administrative, creative and marketing tasks such as project deliverables, sending out email newsletters, transcribing recorded calls, invoicing, etc.;

 - Professional advisers including lawyers, bankers, accountants and insurers;